-As is done with LASCO, configuration management (CM) of data processing procedures will be done with the Source Code Control System (SCCS).
+Configuration management (CM) of data processing procedures will be done with the Concurrent Versions System (CVS).
 Calibration data will also be under CM.
 Information on calibration revision level will be contained in image headers, which are the output of calibration software.